ticky/jessicastokes.net/_drafts/2015-06-12-on-identity.markdown

 I'm becoming increasingly social within (and outside) the industry, and the inactivity on what has become the de facto standard social environment is starting to feel like a poor view of who and what I am. @grapegravity has awkwardly few Tweets for a girl who describes herself as "a bit of a Twitter addict," avoids following many of the people I do interact with to avoid crosstalk, and is now feeling like an awkward, now-pointless aberration of a time long gone.

+Besides all that, whilst the @grapegravity name is a cute nod to Mac OS 9, it's also sort of unimaginative, difficult to pronounce (and easy to confuse for unrelated things, particularly over a telephone).

 So, now, I think it's time to drop the façade.

 **My Twitter account is [@ticky](https://twitter.com/ticky).**